ODBC from C tutorial part 2 — fetching results

 }

-SQLBindCol and Data Type
+SQLBindCol and data types

-Of course, each column may be bound to different types, as this example shows.
+Of course, each column may be bound to different types, as this example shows:

 #include <stdio.h>